jamesdmorgan/jamesdmorgan.github.io/_posts/2016-01-15-monitoring.md

 ### CollectD vs Telegraf?

 [Telegraf](https://github.com/influxdata/telegraf/blob/master/README.md) is written by InfluxDB and very new to the scene.
 It can receive stats from a number of plugins including StatsD and output to a host of services including InfluxDB.
-There seems [debate](https://news.ycombinator.com/item?id=9746698) on why another tools is needed when CollectD / StatsD already exist but it could given time provide a cleaner / simpler solution.
+There seems to be some [debate](https://news.ycombinator.com/item?id=9746698) on why another tools is needed when CollectD / StatsD already exist but it could given time provide a cleaner / simpler solution.

 ## Resources